tdawson97/Budget-Tracker/README.md

 ## Features

-* Add and Delete expenses and earnings
+* Add, Edit, and Delete expenses and earnings
 * Categorize expenses (Food, Transportation, Housing, etc.) and earnings (Wages, Dividends, Gifts, etc.)
+* Filter Expense and Earning tables by categories and descriptions of entries
 * Dashboard with visual summaries:
   * Expense and Earning breakdown by category
   * Net balance over time